 In 1977 the approximately 16 independent theatre and dance companies existing at the time gathered.
 They had several wishes and needs in common; awareness and increased status of the field of independent performing arts, presentation of performances, collaboration across companies and fortifying of the economy.
 In February 1977 Teatersentrum was established (later it changed its name to Danse- og teatersentrum and got its official English name: The Norwegian Association of Performing Arts/NAPA) - an interest organisation for independent theatre and ballet companies in Norway.
 Including other things, Teatersentrum was to work for a governmental support system for the independent companies in particular.
 The organisational model was inspired by corresponding organisations in Sweden and Denmark.
-Among the companies behind Teatersentrum were Collage Dansekompani, Danseloftet, Dukketeaterverkstedet, Filiokus Teatret, Fri Ballett (Free In February 197

-Ballet), Grenland Friteater, Hovik Ballet, Musidra, Perleporten Teatergruppe, In February 1977 Teatersentrum was established.

-Saltkompagniet, Teater 4, Teater Rundt-Omkring, Thesbiteatret (The Thesbi Theatre) and Tramteatret.16 The same summer the companies arranged the first theatre festival for independent companies in Norway.17
+Among the companies behind Teatersentrum were Collage Dansekompani, Danseloftet, Dukketeaterverkstedet, Filiokus In February 1977 Teatret, Fri Ballett (Free Teatersentrum Ballet), Grenland Friteater, Hovik Ballet, Musidra, was established.
+Perleporten Teatergruppe, Saltkompagniet, Teater 4, Teater Rundt-Omkring, Thesbiteatret (The Thesbi Theatre) and Tramteatret.
+16 The same summer the companies arranged the first theatre festival for independent companies in Norway.